codee-com/open-catalog/Checks/PWD006/README.md

 ### Relevance

-The data of non-scalar variables might be spread across memory, laid out in non- contiguous regions.
-One classical example is a dynamically-allocated two- dimensional array in C/C++, which consists of a contiguous array of pointers pointing to separate contiguous arrays that contain the actual data.
+The data of non-scalar variables might be spread across memory, laid out in non-contiguous regions.
+One classical example is a dynamically-allocated two-dimensional array in C/C++, which consists of a contiguous array of pointers pointing to separate contiguous arrays that contain the actual data.
 Note that the elements of each individual array are contiguous in memory but the different arrays are scattered in the memory.
 This also holds for dynamically-allocated